-Step Display Shows Key Press What This Selection Means 1 Home Screen Load You're ready to load a different program into the controller memory.
-2 Load Program 4-Custom Choose between 1-Bisc, 2-Glaze, 3-Glass, or 4-Custom 3 Custom UserX - Using the scroll bar on the right side of the screen, scroll until the desired program is displayed.
+Step Display Shows Key Press What This Selection Means 1 Home Screen LOAD You're ready to load a different program into the controller memory.
+2 What are you firing?
+3 - Other Choose from Ceramics, Glass, and Other.
+Choose Other for custom firings 3 Other User1- User2- User3- UserX - Using the scroll bar on the right side of the screen, scroll until the desired program is displayed.
 For a complete list of the default programs, see Appendix C: Custom Firing Default Programs.
-4 Program Loaded: CUSTOM UserX ОК The selected custom program has been loaded.
+4 Program Loaded: CUSTOM UserX OK The selected custom program has been loaded.